Michael Cerchia picture of me

 Weil polynomials of abelian varieties over finite fields arxiv, with Zeyu Liu, Diana Mocanu, Haodong Yao, Jing Ye, 2025

-Section rings of Q-divisors on genus 1 curves arxiv, with Jesse Franklin and Evan O'Dorney, 2023
+Section rings of Q-divisors on genus 1 curves arxiv, with Jesse Franklin and Evan O'Dorney, 2023 (submitted)

 Uniform bounds on the image of the arboreal Galois representations attached to non-CM elliptic curves arxiv, with Jeremy Rouse, Proceedings of the American Mathematical Society, 2021